justin950717/Google_Data_Analytics_Capstone_Case_Study/README.md

 *Note: Cyclistic is a fictional company for the purpose of this case study.
 The above-mentioned dataset is made available by Motivate International Inc, under this licence (https://www.divvybikes.com/data-license-agreement)

+### Goals
+- To justify that maximizing the number of annual members will be key to future growth, by converting casual riders    into members.

 ### Assumptions
 The assumptions made was any ride_length of less than 1minute were recorded wrongly, as it does not make sense to ride for less than a minute from one destination to another.
 No (or small insignificant amount) of longitudinal and lateral coordinates were displaced for ride_length of less than 1minute.
 Hence, any ride_length less than 1minute were considered invalid data and was deleted